crimeraaa/dst-shellbells/README_OR_PERISH.md

 # Pitch Values

-The left value in each note table is the "PITCH" value.
+The left value in each note table is the `"PITCH"` value.
 Instead of using good old numbers 37-72, we can use strings!
 In general all pitches from C3-B5 are accepted.
-You can actually use numbers and I'm (fiarly) certain it will work fine.
+You can actually use numbers and I'm (fairly) certain it will work fine.
 But I greatly prefer to strings as they communicate the relevant musical information to me much quicker and I haven't tested it enough, I also recommend *against* using it just because of how unreadable it can be.

 Should you use a string, make sure it contains the note's letter name along wwith its respective octave.
 This is the Scientific Pitch Notation system!
 I encourage you to read about it so this makes more sense.

-String "C4" will represent middle C, for example.
-"B3" will represent the B natural right below Middle C.
+String `"C4"` will represent middle C, for example. string `"B3"` will represent the B natural right below Middle C.
 The octave number change for every new C.

 In general the useable pitch values for shell bells are: